-As discussed under "The Distribution-Description of the Distribution-Trading Between the Ex-Dividend Date and Distribution Date," if you sell your Intrexon common stock in the "regular way" market after the Record Date and before or on the Distribution Date, you will be selling your right to receive AquaBounty common stock in connection with the Distribution.
+As discussed under "The Distribution-Description of the Distribution-Trading Prior to the Distribution Date," beginning on or shortly before the Record Date of the Distribution and continuing through the Distribution Date, Intrexon common stock is anticipated to begin trading in two markets: a "regular way" market and an "exdistribution" market.
+If you hold shares of Intrexon common stock as of the Record Date for the Distribution and choose to sell those shares in the "regular way" market after the Record Date and on or before the Distribution Date, you also will be selling the right to receive the shares of AquaBounty common stock in connection with the Distribution.
+However, if you hold shares of Intrexon common stock as of the Record Date and choose to sell those shares in the "ex-distribution" market after the Record Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common stock in connection with the Date and on or before the Distribution Date, you will still receive the shares of AquaBounty common.
 You are encouraged to consult your financial advisor regarding the specific implications of selling your Intrexon common stock before or on the Distribution Date.